redhat-openshift-ecosystem/community-operators-pipeline/docs/self-merge-updates.md

 Learn more [here](./operator-ci-yaml.md#reviewers).
 Remember that modifications to `ci.yaml` need to be reviewed by current reviewers or the maintainers (if no reviewers exist).
 Every time `ci.yaml` is checked for reviewers, we are checking from `operator-framework/community-operators` default branch.
 So reviewers should be added in a separate PR in advance.

-## How do i approve PR?
+## How can I approve a PR against my operator?
 ### Auhtor is in reviewer list
 In this case `authorized_label` is set automatically and PR will be automerged when all tests will pass

 ### Author is not in reviewer list
 In this case reviewer can approved PR by gitlab [PR review mechanizm](https://docs.github.com/en/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews).
 Since reviewer doesn't have write access to repository it is not possible to set label.
-But there are some ways to set `authorized_label` label by our pipeline.
+But there are some ways to set `authorized_changes` label by our pipeline.
 Reviewer can do following

 1. approve
 2. `/hold`